 Lid-related evaporative dry eye is most notably caused by Meibomian Gland Dysfunction (MGD).2

 In MGD, the glands get blocked and cannot make enough oil to cover the eye.
 As a result the watery layer evaporates leading to dry eye symptoms.
-MGD is the most common cause of dry eye seen in both clinical and population based dry eye studies.1
+MGD is the most common cause of dry eye seen in the clinic and in population based dry eye studies.1

 If you are experiencing dry eye symptoms it is important to visit a doctor so he/she can accurately diagnose the classification of your specific dry eye.
-This will have a large impact on the success of any treatment plan implemented.
+This can have an impact on the success of any treatment plan implemented.

-If left untreated, the various forms of dry eye disease can lead to damage to the surface of the eye (ocular surface damage), damage to the cornea and vision problems.
+In some cases, if left untreated, dry eye disease can lead to damage to the surface of the eye (ocular surface damage), damage to the cornea and in severe cases vision problems.